BidyutMazumdar/GDSN-X-Decision-Intelligence-System/system/explainer.md

 ---

-## Limitations
+## Model Limitations & Scope

-- This model does not predict future outcomes
+- The model evaluates structured risk, not future certainty
-- Accuracy depends on input quality
+- Outputs are dependent on input quality and contextual accuracy
-- Black swan events are not explicitly modeled
+- External shocks and non-linear systemic events are not explicitly modeled
+- The system is intended for decision support, not autonomous decision-making

+Users should apply domain-specific judgment when interpreting results.

 ---